dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Windows Virtual Desktop.md

 ***Have fun**!
 Encourage participants to have fun and share!*

-**Involve your participants.** Talk and share your knowledge but always involve your participants, even while you are the one speaking.
+**Involve your participants**.
+Talk and share your knowledge but always involve your participants, even while you are the one speaking.

 **Ask questions** and get them to share to fully involve your group in the learning process.